sunitsdk/SanSdkSample/README.md

-# SHAREit Open SDK Document
+# SHAREit Open SDK document

-## Get Started with SHAREit Open SDK
+## Get Started with San Open SDK

-Welcome to SHAREit Ad!
-This navigation will provide the comprehensive guidelines including the SDK integration document, Midas platform's configuration guides, advanced features and classic monetization cases, which will navigate you to use SHAREit Open Mediation quickly and maximize your monetization.
+Welcome to San Ad!
+This navigation will provide the comprehensive guidelines including the SDK integration document, Midas platform's configuration guides, advanced features and classic monetization cases, which will navigate you to use San Open Mediation quickly and maximize your monetization.

 Aggregate twelve mainstream online advertising platforms including AdColony, Admob, AppLovin, Facebook, Fyber, InMobi, Ironsource, Mintegral, Mopub, TopOn, UnityAds, Vungle with native, banner , interstitial and rewarded video Ad available.

-## Integrate the SHAREit Open SDK for Android
+## Integrate the San SDK for Android
 **Prerequisites**
 - Use Android Studio 3.2 or higher
 - Support androidX
 - minSdkVersion 16 or higher
 - compileSdkVersion 28 or higher

 ### Step 1.
-Download the SHAREit Ad Android SDK
+Download the San Ad Android SDK

-The Shareit Open SDK is available as an AAR via Bintray.To add the shareit-ad-open sdk dependency, open your project and update the app module’s `build.gradle` to have the following `repositories` and `dependencies`:
+The San Open SDK is available as an AAR via Bintray.To add the San-ad-open sdk dependency, open your project and update the app module’s `build.gradle` to have the following `repositories` and `dependencies`:

 ```
 repositories {
     // ... other project repositories
-    maven {url "https://dl.bintray.com/sunitsdk/SUnit"}// shareit open sdk
+    maven {url "https://dl.bintray.com/sunitsdk/SUnit"}// San open sdk
 }
 //...

 dependencies {
     // ... other project dependencies
-    api "com.sunit:shareit-ad-open:3.0.0.+"// shareit open sdk
+    api "com.sunit:San-ad-open:3.0.0.+"// San open sdk
 }
 ```